Woodlands for Wildlife Program

 Blanding`s Turtle

-Blanding's Turtles have a gentle and curious demeanour that quickly captures the heart of everyone who meets them.
+Blanding's Turtles have a gentle and curious demeanor that quickly captures the heart of everyone who meets them.
 They are endangered in Nova Scotia and there are only 500 adults left in 4 different populations across the province.
 MTRI works with other organizations and governments to protect nests from predators, monitor populations, and follow up on public sightings to find potential new populations.
 The Blanding's Turtle has long been associated with our organization and we will continue working hard to preserve and restore them.

 Eastern Ribbonsnake